MicrosoftDocs/office-developer-client-docs/docs/infopath/form-templates/how-to-work-with-the-xpathnavigator-and-xpathnodeiterator-classes.md

 description: "To access and manipulate the XML data in form template data sources, many members of the managed code object model provided by the Microsoft.Office.InfoPath namespace either create or can be passed an instance of the XPathNavigator class of the System.Xml.XPath namespace.
 After you have access to an XPathNavigator object returned by an InfoPath object model member, you can use the properties and methods of the XPathNavigator class to work with the data."
 ---

-# How to: Work with the XPathNavigator and XPathNodeIterator Classes
+# Work with the XPathNavigator and XPathNodeIterator Classes

 To access and manipulate the XML data in form template data sources, many members of the managed code object model provided by the [Microsoft.Office.InfoPath](https://msdn.microsoft.com/library/Microsoft.Office.InfoPath.aspx) namespace either create or can be passed an instance of the **XPathNavigator** class of the **System.Xml.XPath** namespace.
 After you have access to an **XPathNavigator** object returned by an InfoPath object model member, you can use the properties and methods of the **XPathNavigator** class to work with the data.